osilab-kaist/smac_exp/index.md

 In SMAC, some difficult scenarios, such as *2c\_vs\_64zg* and *corridor*, require agents to indirectly learn environmental factors, such as exploiting different levels of terrains or discover multi-stage tasks like avoiding rushing enemies first and then eliminating individuals without a specific reward for them.
 However, those scenarios do not allow quantitative assessment of the algorithm's exploration capabilities, as they do not accurately reflect the difficulty of the task, which depends on the complexity of multi-stage tasks and the significance of environmental factors.

-To address this issue, we propose a new class of the StarCraft Multi-Agent Challenges+ that encompasses advanced and sophisticated multi-stage tasks, and involves environmental factors agents must learn to accomplish, as seen in the table as follows.
+To address this issue, we propose a new class of the StarCraft Multi-Agent Exploration Challenges that encompasses advanced and sophisticated multi-stage tasks, and involves environmental factors agents must learn to accomplish, as seen in the table as follows.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; • **[SMAC]**